hjiang895/Problem-Set-3/README.md

     To simulate one team playing another, you will use `Math.random()` to generate a random number.
 If the random number is less than or equal to 0.5, the team who called the method wins.
 Otherwise the team who is the argument wins.

-    The method will do the following after deciding the winner: (1) Print out a message stating the winner and the loser (e.g., "The Springfield Humidifiers beat the Worcester Inhalers!").
-(2) Using the setters, increment the winning team's `wins` variable by 1 and increment the losing team's `losses` variable by 1.
-(3) Return true if the calling `Team` won and return false if the argument `Team` won.
+    The method will do the following after deciding the winner: (1) Using the setters, increment the winning team's `wins` variable by 1 and increment the losing team's `losses` variable by 1.
+(2) Return true if the calling `Team` won and return false if the argument `Team` won.

 4. Write a `main()` method that tests your code as follows.
 Again, some of the code you need is in the `Team.java` file:

   * Read in the first command-line argument as an integer representing how many game should be played.
   * Make sure that it is less than the static variable `MAX_GAMES`.
 If it is more than `MAX_GAMES`, you will end the program by throwing this exception:
   ```java